 Fig. 1.
-Engine fuel consumption and specific fuel consumption for various fuels change into the engine fuelled by kerosene
+Engine fuel consumption, specific fuel consumption and power for various fuels change into the engine fuelled by kerosene

 Output power of the turboprop engine fuelled by the analysed fuels is another important engine parameter.
-It directly determines engine possibility to aircraft propulsion.
 Results presented in Tab.
 2 show the power of engine fuelled by methanol and ethanol is higher than the one of fuelled by kerosene.
 The power of the turboprop engine fuelled by other fuels is on the similar level than for kerosene.
-The change of engine output power for other fuels compared to kerosene is presented in Fig. 2.
-It shows that methanol allows the power grow up about 6% and ethanol about 11%.
+The change of engine output power for other fuels compared to kerosene shows that methanol allows the power grow up about 6% and ethanol about 11%.
 The other fuels cause low change of output power compared to kerosene, so CNG gives higher power of about 3%.
 To explain obtained results it should be analysed the formula of output engine power.
-As it is clear from the equations 9 and 10 the engine output power depends on the temperature drop in the power turbine, fuel-air ratio and mean constant pressure heat value of gas in the turbine.
+As it is clear from the equations 1 and 2 the engine output power depends on the temperature drop in the power turbine, fuel-air ratio and mean constant pressure heat value of gas in the turbine.
 Other parameters are not changed so significantly and they were assumed of stable.
-Evaluated value of temperature and pressure drop in turbines is presented in Fig. 3.